 "Bethany was killed when she was hit head on by a drunk driver going the wrong way on Hwy 6.
 When we got the call that she had been in an accident we headed to the Navasota Hospital.
 When we arrived at the Hospital we were informed that she had passed away and at that point we had no idea what to do; our world was shattered," said Shockey.
 "Officer Corey Williams walked up to us and offered his condolences and offered to assist us with the process that we needed to complete in the next couple of hours.
 He was very caring, helpful and comforting anything we needed he got us he made a very difficult time more manageable.
 We believe that by doing a scholarship in his name we could inspire more students to choose this much needed profession to one day be a guiding force in another families lives when they need it the most."

-If you are interested in helping students realize their dream by creating a scholarship, please contact LSC Foundation HERE.
+If you are interested in helping students realize their dream by creating a scholarship, please email LSC Foundation.